zkinsk/liri-node-app/README.md

 **I have created a Siri like node.js app that runs on the command line instead of by voice.**

-Liri can provied the user information on:
+## Liri can provide the user information on:
 - Songs via Spotify api
 - Movies via Open Movies Database api
 - Concerts via Bands in Town api

-There are 3 ways to submit a query:
+## There are 3 ways to submit a query:

 1. command line prompt via additional text after initializing the app -command line examples: